Divorce mediation solicitors

 The advantages of divorce mediation

 Other advantages include the level of control that the couple have in the mediation process as they decide on the agenda for discussions and what a successful solution looks like for them and their family.
-In a court setting, they have less control over the situation or the outcome.
+In a court setting, they have less control over the outcome.

 Pros and cons of using mediation in a divorce